njxue/cs3219-ay2425s1-project-g25/kubernetes/README.md

 6. Add your docker username in `deploy.sh` at root.
 7. To deploy on Kubernetes, run `./deploy.sh` at root.
 8. View deployments, pods and HPA.
 Ensure all services are running. `kubectl get all`
 9. Wait for a few minutes for kubernetes to become fully functional.
-It is ready when running `kubectl get hpa` does not show any `<unknown>` under `TARGETS`
+It is ready when running `kubectl get hpa` does not show any `<unknown>` under `TARGETS`.
+For optimal testing performance, wait a few more minutes for the services to fully start and scale back down to 1 replica, as the services will scale up during startup due to greater utilization.
+Some services might not scale back down to 1 replica and might remain and 2-3 replicas instead.
 10. Load testing:
     * In a separate terminal, run command to carry conduct load testing
     ```